StoneShark/CSPSolver/README.md

 - LessThan
 - LessThanEqual

-Four more constraints are provided to provide a full set of boolean constraints (all 16, see intro comment in cnstr_base.py).
+Five more constraints are provided to provide a full set of boolean constraints (all 16, see intro comment in [cnstr_binary.py](https://github.com/StoneShark/CSPSolver/blob/main/csp_solver/constraint/cnstr_binary.py).
 Each is of the form var1 == val1  op  var2 == val2:

 - NAND
 - OR